 Section 38 is a power allowing Highway Authorities to adopt newly constructed roads by agreement with landowners and developers.
-To facilitate adoption, Warwickshire County Council (WCC) requests that all new roads on developments are constructed to standards suitable for adoption.
+To facilitate adoption, Warwickshire County Council requests that all new roads on developments are constructed to standards suitable for adoption.

 Areas for adoption will always include the following elements where these are provided: carriageways; cycleways; footways; verges; service strips, and highway drains where no public sewer is provided.
-For WCC's requested standards developers should refer to the guidance contained within all parts of the Warwickshire Design Guide and County Surfacing Strategy.
+For Warwickshire's requested standards developers should refer to the guidance contained within all sections of Warwickshire County Council's Highway Design Guide & County Surfacing Strategy.